TheresaLui/SelfHelpContent_v2/articles/microsoft.avs/checkvsanhealthinsight.md

 ## High vSAN Usage
 <!--issueDescription-->
-vSAN has been reported as unhealthy at least once in the past 30 days.
+Recently, vSAN datastore was reported as unhealthy.

-The capacity of the drives used for vSAN, besides the cache, is termed as "vSAN health."
-We generally recommended that you have 25%-30% raw free disk space, or "slack-space," on the vSAN datastore to allow for expected host behavior (for example, snapshots, maintenance, storage policy changes) and unexpected host behavior (for example, failures).
-In this case, vSAN was reported as unhealthy because there was an instance where slack-space was less than 30%.
+Excluding the cache, capacity of the drives used for the vSAN is termed as "vSAN health."
+It is generally recommended that there is 25%-30% raw free disk space, or "slack-space," on the vSAN datastore to allow for expected host behavior (e.g., snapshots, maintenance, storage policy changes) and unexpected host behavior (e.g., failures).
+In this case, vSAN was reported as unhealthy because there was a recent instance where "slack-space" was less than 30%.

 **Note:** vSAN usage greater than or equal to 80% is considered a breach of the SLA.
 <!--/issueDescription-->